List of Tohoku Rakuten Golden Eagles managers

 Hiromoto Okubo, Rakuten's farm team manager, was named Hoshino's successor following his departure.
 He only lasted one season, however, as he resigned after the team again finished in last place.
 The team turned to veteran manager Masataka Nashida to fill the managerial vacancy for the 2016 season.
 Nashida was the last person to manage the Osaka Kintetsu Buffaloes before they were dissolved and merged after the 2004 season and appeared to be a natural choice to manage the Eagles, the team created to fill the void left by that merger.
-He was able to lead the team to its third playoff berth in 2017, however, the next season he resigned mid-season in July when the club dropped to 20 games below a .500 winning percentage.
+He was able to lead the team to its third playoff berth in 2017, however, the next season he resigned mid-season in June when the club dropped to 20 games below a .500 winning percentage.
+Coach Yosuke Hiraishi acted as team's interim manager for the remainder of the 2018 season and was promoted to full-time manager for the 2019 season.
+Hiraishi was the first former Eagles player to manage the team.
+Despite leading the team to a Climax Series berth in 2019, Hiraishi's contract was not renewed.